nhrigby/genetic_algorithm_challenge/README.md

 2. I created a "fake" .csv file containing the years and months for which I wanted to make temperature predictions.
 This .csv file is called global_test.csv.
 The original data only runs until the year 2015, so in order to predict temperatures for the next 5 years, my test file contains dates for 2016-2020.

 3. I wrote a script (tpot-climate.py) that read in the cleaned temperature data (cleaned_globaldata.csv), and applied the TPOT library to create a machine learning pipeline for predicting temperatures.
 This script also takes the test file of dates for which the temperature should be predicted (global_test.csv), and outputs a results file (climate_results.csv) with these predictions.
 It also outputs the TPOT optimized pipeline to climate_pipeline.py.
+The file output.txt is the standard out from running the tpot-climate.py script.

+4. Finally I made some visualizations to view how well the TPOT optimized pipeline worked.